microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 ![TypeScript and JavaScript Language Features extension](images/working-with-javascript/disable-TS-language.png)

-## Partial IntelliSense Mode
+## Partial IntelliSense mode

-VS Code tries to provide project-wide IntelliSense for JavaScript and TypeScript, which is what make features such as auto-imports and `go to definition` possible.
-However there are some cases where VS Code is limited to working only with your currently opened files and is unable to load the other files that make up your JavaScript or TypeScript project.
+VS Code tries to provide project-wide IntelliSense for JavaScript and TypeScript, which is what make features such as auto-imports and **Go to Definition** possible.
+However, there are some cases where VS Code is limited to working only with your currently opened files and is unable to load the other files that make up your JavaScript or TypeScript project.

 This can happen in a few instances:

-- You are working with JavaScript or TypeScript code on `github.dev`.
+- You are working with JavaScript or TypeScript code on [github.dev](https://docs.github.com/codespaces/developing-in-codespaces/web-based-editor) and VS Code is running in the browser.

-- You open a file from a virtual file system (such using [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub)).
+- You open a file from a virtual file system (such as when using the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension).
 - The project is currently loading.
 Once loading completes, you will start getting project-wide IntelliSense for it.

-In these cases, VS Code's IntelliSense will operate in 'partial mode'.
-Partial mode tries its best to provide IntelliSense for any JavaScript or TypeScript files have you open, but is limited and is not able to offer any cross-file IntelliSense features.
+In these cases, VS Code's IntelliSense will operate in **partial mode**.
+Partial mode tries its best to provide IntelliSense for any JavaScript or TypeScript files you have open, but is limited and is not able to offer any cross-file IntelliSense features.

 ### Which features are impacted?